 For a buyer to make a payment, they require either a Bank Account (Direct Debit/ACH), a Card Account (Credit/Debit Card) or a funded Wallet Account.

-For a seller to receive funds, they require a Bank or PayPal Account which also needs to be set as the User’s disbursement account.
+For a seller to receive funds, they require a Bank Account which also needs to be set as the User’s disbursement account.

 - Bank Account - A Bank Account can be used as both a payment method and a disbursement method.
 Assembly supports international disbursements in many different currencies.